CyVerse-learning-materials/foss-2019/software_essentials/R_Studio.rst

 	hello[,-2]

-Likewise, columns are rows can be removed using "-" as a modifier
+Likewise, columns and rows can be removed using "-" as a modifier

 You can save a dataframe using write.table() and write.csv().

 **NOTE** do not overwrite your dataset!!

 If you rerun a script, you may overwrite your results or new data.
 Put a "#" after use!

 The R Environment